Derwood, Maryland: Geography

 According to the United States Census Bureau, Derwood has a total area of 0.628 sqmi, of which, 0.627 sqmi is land and 0.01 sqmi is water.

 Derwood is located in the north central part of Montgomery County, in the Atlantic coastal plain.
 The community is near the start of the Appalachian highlands.

 Derwood has a humid subtropical climate similar to nearby Washington D.C.
 It lies in hardiness zone 7a, with chilly winters, where the daily maximum temperatures are mostly above freezing, and the minimum are generally below freezing.

 Demographics

+Derwood first appeared as a census designated place in the 2010 U.S. census formed from part of Redland CDP and additional area.

+Derwood has 1,700 residents, ranking 294th out of 528 cities in Maryland in terms of population.
+The largest Derwood racial/ethnic groups are White (36.4%) followed by Hispanic (17.2%) and Asian (14.8%).
+Derwood households' median annual household income in 2021 was $71,471.
+Households in Derwood made somewhat more money ($71,375) than those in Rohrersville and Oxford ($71,464).
+However, 7.2% of households in Derwood are poor.
+Derwood residents are 42.4 years old on average.

 Economy

 Goodwill Industries is based in Derwood.

-The Derwood Dusters football team of the DTFL plays their home games in Derwood.

 Public schools

 Residents are zoned to Montgomery County Public Schools.

 Students who are residents of Derwood are either in the Magruder or Richard Montgomery cluster and attend the following schools, some of which are outside of Derwood: